Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    <Alert status="info">
    <AlertIcon />
-   You may notice there are other options for fields like Source, Unversioned, and Shared.
+   You may notice there are other field options like Source, Unversioned, and Shared.
 These are for more advanced field definition scenarios that are not covered in this tutorial, but you may want to learn more about Data Templates in the documentation: https://doc.sitecore.com/xmc/en/developers/xm-cloud/data-templates.html
    </Alert>

 ### Create the Text Teaser Folder template

-With the Text Teaser component created, we now need a folder to hold the created Text Teaser content items.
+With the Text Teaser component created, you now need a folder to hold the created Text Teaser content items.
 These steps will create the **Text Teaser Folder** template.

-1. Now we will create the Text Teaser Folder template.
+1. Now you will create the Text Teaser Folder template.
 Click on the **New Template** button or right-click on the folder and select **Insert > New Template**
    <Alert status="info">
    <AlertIcon />
    There is another option called "Template Folder".
-This can also be used to collect together templates, but we use a standard template because `TODO: WHY DO WE USE IT`
+This can also be used to collect together templates, but we use a standard template because `TODO: WHY DO WE USE IT.
+NOTE: If we do not, we should update this to use the Template Folder and remove the icon configuration step`
    </Alert>

 1. Write **"Text Teaser Folder"** in the **Name** field to name the template.